Can I File For Bankruptcy Separately From My Spouse?

 What Can I Do To Protect Myself If My Spouse Files For Bankruptcy?

-If a spouse files for bankruptcy, the non-filing spouse should consult with bankruptcy counsel to see if there will be any impact on them.
+If a spouse files for bankruptcy, the non-filing spouse should consult with bankruptcy counsel to see if there will be any impact on her.
 While often there may not be any impact at all, in some circumstances, a filing spouse’s bankruptcy may prohibit a non-filer from proceeding with collection activity or undertaking other actions on the way to separation.
 There also may be impact if the non-filing spouse remains obligated on loans that the filing spouse has discharged.
 It is important to be mindful that even if an order in the divorce action requires one spouse to make the payments on a particular set of debts, the divorce order does not change the contractual obligations between the lender and the borrower.
 Even if one spouse is ordered to make all the payments in a given set of debts, the creditor could sue the other spouse if they were signed as the borrower on the loan or credit card.

 I Have A Lot Of Debt.
 Should I File For Bankruptcy Now Or Wait Until I Get Married?